incredibleLeitman/PhysicsGame/README.md

 *Throw an object and have it spin towards the right direction depending on the view angle and where you project it*

 **- Projectile Motion**

-*A projectile launcher with a fixed velocity that can calculate the correct angle at which to project something in order to hit a target (or the character) Or e.g. a Deterministic parabolic arc simulator that will show where an object flies before it is fired*

 Cannon.gd tracks the position of the Player if in reachable range and outside a defined close range to calculate the angle and velocity of fired bombs to hit.
 The resulting velocity is drawn per line, simulating the Bomb movement.